alibaba/ChatLearn/README.md

 ---

 *Latest News* 🔥
 - [2025/5] We support FSDP frameworks for training!
-By using FSDP and vLLM, we give a [tutorial](docs/en/tutorial/tutorial_grpo_fsdp.md) about end-2-end GRPO training on Qwen3! 🔥
+By using FSDP and vLLM, we give a [tutorial](docs/en/tutorial/tutorial_grpo_fsdp.md) about end-2-end GRPO training for Qwen3! 🔥
 - [2024/8] We officially released ChatLearn!
 Check out our [documentation](docs/en/chatlearn.md).

 ---